 Meanwhile, shifting all of your resources to embrace digital marketing might require some long-term planning.
 Understandably, many companies might hesitate to fully commit to acquiring martech tools and platforms.
 The current economic climate, plus the anticipation of lower costs as technology improves, are valid reasons for some to hedge their bets.

 Companies that want to embrace digital marketing while also minding their budgets can strike a middle ground by outsourcing.
-Capitalizing upon the expertise of outsourcing companies like Helpware can help you secure the right digital marketing tools and talent.
+Capitalizing upon the expertise of marketing outsourcing companies like Helpware can help you secure the right digital marketing tools and talent.

 Let Helpware provide you with the experienced staffing you need to hit the ground running.
 That way, you won’t need to worry about your martech setup at all.
 Why wait?
 Get in touch to arrange a meeting today!